Business Compliance12 min read30 April 2026

 Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (CDSA)

-• Section 43: Criminalises assisting another person to retain benefits of criminal conduct
+• Section 43: Criminalises helping someone retain the benefits of criminal conduct

-• Section 44: Criminalises dealing with property known or believed to represent proceeds of criminal conduct
+• Section 44: Criminalises dealing with property you know or believe represents criminal proceeds

-• Section 46: Criminalises acquiring, possessing, using, concealing, or transferring benefits of criminal conduct
+• Section 46: Criminalises acquiring, possessing, concealing, or transferring benefits of crime

-• Section 47: Mandatory reporting obligation -- requires filing of Suspicious Transaction Reports (STRs) when there are reasonable grounds to suspect transactions are linked to criminal activity
+• Section 47: The mandatory reporting obligation — you must file Suspicious Transaction Reports when you have reasonable grounds to suspect something is off

 Penalties: Fines up to S$500,000 and/or imprisonment up to 10 years per offence.

 Who it applies to: Everyone.
-The CDSA applies to all persons and businesses in Singapore, not just regulated entities.
-If your business processes a payment you suspect is linked to criminal activity, you have a legal obligation to file an STR.
+Not just regulated entities.
+If your business processes a payment that smells wrong, you have a legal duty to file a report.
+Full stop.

 Terrorism (Suppression of Financing) Act (TSOFA)

-Criminalises the collection or provision of funds intended to support terrorism.
-Penalties include fines up to S$500,000 and/or imprisonment up to 10 years.
+Makes it a criminal offence to collect or provide funds intended for terrorism.
+Penalties mirror the CDSA — fines up to S$500,000 and/or up to 10 years in prison.

 MAS Notices and Guidelines

-Since 2019, dealers in precious stones, precious metals, and precious products (PSPM dealers) with cash transactions of S$20,000 or more must conduct Customer Due Diligence and file STRs.
+Since 2019, PSPM dealers handling cash transactions of S$20,000 or more must perform Customer Due Diligence and file STRs.
+This caught a number of jewellers and watch dealers off-guard when it first came in.

 Which Businesses Have Enhanced AML Obligations?